vaughnw128/sexybabeycord/README.md

 - fate: Uses twscrape to grab @JamesCageWhite's tweets and send them in our #fate channel.
 Love that guy.
 - gabonganized: Gabonganizes all face pics sent.
 This adds a gabonga where someone's face is supposed to be.
 - caption: Adds captions to images when you reply with the 'caption' keyword.
-- Mood Matrix: Allows users to select a coordinate from a drop down and then puts their profile photo on a mood matrix.
+- Mood Meter: Allows users to select a coordinate from a drop down and then puts their profile photo on a mood matrix.
 - Ytdl: Downloads youtube videos and clips with a command or menu button.
 - Peanut gallery: Whenever someone sends a youtube link, a random comment from the video is automatically sent to chat
+- Remind: Uses mongodb and crontab formatting to generate one-time reminders and recurring reminders
+- Wrench: A small utility cog just for getting the JSON of a message

 <sub><sup>Made with love and care by Vaughn Woerpel</sub></sup>